Caraczan/InvertPicture/README.md

 # NegatePictures
-invert.py is a simply script that inverts colors in pictures in directory where script is.<br />
+invert.py is a simply script that inverts colors pictures. <br />
 Script uses magick from ImageMagick in this script. <br />

-Tested for Mac only, pretty sure it would work on linux distros too.<br />
+Tested for Mac only, pretty sure it would work on linux distros too. <br />

+---

 **Dependencies:**
 1. [Python3](https://www.python.org)
 2. [ImageMagick](https://imagemagick.org/index.php)

-How does it work?<br />
+**How does it work?**<br />
-First make sure you have installed python3 and ImageMagick (links above).<br />
+1. First make sure you have installed python3 and ImageMagick (links above),
-Now put it together with pictures you want to invert,<br />
+2. Now put script with pictures you want to invert,
-and now just run script ```python3 invert.py``` and wait a moment.<br />
-New folder will be created, all inverted pictures will be put there, and thats all.<br />
+3. Run it,
+4. Check new pics in newly created folder.

+**Flags**
+* -e  - takes ```.extensionName``` (e.g. .png .tiff ..), it replaces standard list of extension with one given after flag.
+Useful with -p options if file given there has non-standard extension.
+* -d  - name of directory that script will make and put or put inverted pictures.
+* -p  - name of the picture to invert, it will invert just this picture.
+If you want to invert picture with non-standard extension use -e flag.

+**Standard extensions**
+- .png
+- .jpg, .jpeg
+- .gif